AGHG46087/TFTTestDriver/README.md

 There is a few items I wanted to accomplish in this project.
 * Obviously, I wanted to work on a TFT understand its interfaces - and of course touch controls.
 * At first the items began to seem repetative.
-So Looked for ways to boiler plate a few items. for my screens anyway.
+So Looked for ways to boiler plate a few items. for my screens anyway.👀
 * Memory, Memory and oh yeah not alot of memory

 One of the biggest items that is rather confining is memory, especially in embedded systems and simply there is no just add more memory mentality.
 Global strings take up a chunck of memory,  String literals take up more - ughh! **So I set out to find a way to reduce all the bloat that is caused by the string literals**